José Oquendo

-José Manuel Oquendo Contreras (born July 4, 1963), nicknamed "the Secret Weapon", is a Puerto Rican former infielder and current coach in Major League Baseball (MLB).
-As of 2025, he served as Minor League Infield Coordinator of the St. Louis Cardinals, an organization with whom he has been affiliated since 1985.
-He managed the Puerto Rico national team in the 2006 and 2009 World Baseball Classics.
-As a player, Oquendo was known for his versatile defense: he played primarily second base and shortstop, but also frequently in the outfield, and made at least one appearance at every position.
+José Manuel Oquendo Contreras (born July 4, 1963), nicknamed "the Secret Weapon", is a Puerto Rican professional baseball coach and former utility player who is the fundamentals coordinator of the St. Louis Cardinals of Major League Baseball (MLB).
+He played 12 seasons in MLB for the New York Mets and Cardinals, and has coached in various roles within the Cardinals' organization since his retirement, most notably as third base coach for 18 seasons.
+Oquendo also managed the Puerto Rico national team in the 2006 and 2009 World Baseball Classics.

+As a player, Oquendo was known for his versatile defense: he played primarily second base and shortstop, but also frequently in right field, and made at least one appearance at every position.
 Oquendo has the second-highest career fielding percentage for second basemen at .9919 (99.19%), behind only Plácido Polanco's career mark of .9927 (99.27%).

 From Rio Piedras, Puerto Rico, Oquendo was signed by the New York Mets as an amateur free agent in 1979 at age 15.
 He made his MLB debut with the Mets in 1983 and was traded to the Cardinals in 1985.
 In 1988, he made his catching debut, giving him an appearance at every position.
 From 1989 to 1991, he was the Cardinals' regular second baseman alongside shortstop Ozzie Smith.
 Oquendo's best season offensively came in 1989, when he batted .291, 28 doubles, .747 on-base plus slugging percentage (OPS) and a major-league leading 163 games played.
 In 1990, he produced his best season defensively, recording the fewest errors (three) for a second baseman in a season with at least 150 games played.